BallisticLA/RandBLAS/RandBLAS/sparse_data/DevNotes.md

 # Developer Notes for RandBLAS' sparse matrix functionality

-RandBLAS provides basic abstractions for CSC, CSR, and COO-format sparse matrices.
+RandBLAS provides abstractions for CSC, CSR, and COO-format sparse matrices.
-The following RandBLAS functions use these abstractions either directly or indirectly:
+The following functions use these abstractions:

  * ``left_spmm``, which computes a product of a sparse matrix and a dense matrix when the sparse matrix is the left operand.
 This function is GEMM-like, in that it allows offsets and transposition flags